StewartLynch/EmojiPicker/README.md

 ## 🧩 Features

-- ✅ Access hundres of emojis across multiple categories.
+- ✅ Access hundreds of emojis across multiple categories.
 - ✅ Filter emojis by category or custom arrays of categories.
 - ✅ Present the picker as a modal sheet or popover.
 - ✅ Includes built-in search for emojis by name, search term or category.